What is White Discharge?

 Other signs should also alert you.
 If your white discharge is accompanied by itching, a burning sensation, pain in the lower abdomen, discomfort during sex or urination, do not wait to make an appointment with your doctor.

-Causes of Abnormal White Discharge?
+What are the Causes of Abnormal White Discharge?

 Many factors can increase the risk of having abnormal white discharge: